-During the Middle Ages there was a small village next to the castle, and it was called Tuna.
-That village was the start to Snappertuna, according to the latest archeologic dicoveries.
+During the Middle Ages, a small village called Tuna was located next to the castle.
+According to the latest archaeological discoveries, the village was the beginning of Snappertuna.
 Tuna was a well-off community and many of the inhabitants worked for the castle.
 Snappertuna was a local authority from 1915 to 1977, before the municipality was incorporated with Ekenäs and Karis.
 Today all the villages belong to Raseborg.
-In Snappertuna you’ll find a primary school, a kindergarden and a home for the elderly.
+In Snappertuna there’s an active primary school, a kindergarten and a home for the elderly.
 In the beginning of the 21st century it was still possible to visit the bank and the library, but these services are not available anymore.

 The history of the castle

 Now Snappertuna is a small part of the municipality of Raseborg.
 At 14th century when the castle was built it functioned as a trade center and a military base for Västra Nyland.
 At that time the castle was surrounded by water and because of that it had the perfect location for commerce at the Gulf of Finland.
-Since the castle was so big and powerful there was even an idea about competing with Tallinn.
+Since the castle was so big and influential there was even an idea about competing with Tallinn.
 At the 15th century the Swedish king and his court lived at Raseborg Castle.
-During this time there was a brewery in the castle because the consumption of beer was so high.
+During this time there, was an own brewery in the castle because the consumption of beer was so high.
 You can also today buy Raseborg Castle’s own beer that’s made from the hop around the castle.
-At the 16th century the heydays were over and the castle was abandoned for threehundred years.
+At the 16th century the heydays were over and the castle was abandoned for three hundred years.

 The castle today

 The Raseborg Castle is one of the biggest tourist attractions in Västra Nyland.
 The tower got recomposed during the 20th century and after that it became appreciated by both tourists and locals.
-During the summer season the Raseborg’s summer theatre play a piece with a lot of music and dancing, which is very popular.
-You’ll find the stage next to the castle.
-Companies and individuals have the opportunity to rent the tower and organize crazy parties.
-During summer you can go on daily, guided tours in the castle and afterwards, for the hungry ones, there is a restaurant called Slottknektensstuga.
+During the summer season the Raseborg’s summer theatre offers popular programs in the stage next to the castle.
+Companies and individuals have the opportunity to rent the tower and organize epic parties.
+During summer you can go on daily, guided tours in the castle and afterwards perhaps for a lunch in the restaurant called Slottknektensstuga.

 To Snappertuna village centre along the Lovers’ path